Becoming a Registered Dietitian/Nutritionist (RD/RDN)

 What Is Computer Matching?

-Computer matching is a matching program that serves as a clearinghouse to help applicants obtain Dietetic Internship positions of their choice and to help Dietetic Internships obtain applicants of their choice.
+Computer matching serves as a clearinghouse to help applicants obtain Dietetic Internship positions of their choice and to help Dietetic Internships obtain applicants of their choice.
 It eliminates unfair pressures and premature decisions on and by programs to accept or reject applicants, and it eliminates unfair pressures on applicants to accept or reject an appointment into a Dietetic Internship.
 AND has contracted with D & D Digital Systems to facilitate matching through a computerized process.

 How Many Programs Can I Apply To?